Chicago metropolitan area: Economy

-The Chicago metropolitan area is home to the corporate headquarters of 57 Fortune 1000 companies, including AbbVie Inc., Allstate, Kraft Heinz, McDonald's, Mondelez International, Motorola, United Airlines, Walgreens, and more.
-The Chicago area also headquarters a wide variety of global financial institutions including Discover Financial Services, Morningstar, Inc., CNA Financial, and more.
+The Chicago metropolitan area is home to the corporate headquarters of 57 Fortune 1000 companies, including AbbVie Inc., Allstate, Archer Daniels Midland, Exelon, GE Healthcare, Kraft Heinz, McDonald's, Mondelez International, Motorola, United Airlines, Walgreens, and more.
+The Chicago area also headquarters a wide variety of global financial institutions including Morningstar, Inc. and CNA Financial.
 Chicago is home to the largest futures exchange in the world, the Chicago Mercantile Exchange.
 In March 2008, the Chicago Mercantile Exchange announced its acquisition of NYMEX Holdings Inc, the parent company of the New York Mercantile Exchange and Commodity Exchange.
-CME'S acquisition of NYMEX was completed in August 2008.
+CME'S acquisition of NYMEX was completed in August 2008 to form CME Group.
+Until 2022, the Chicago area was home to corporate headquarters of Boeing, Caterpillar, Citadel LLC, and Tyson Foods.

 A key piece of infrastructure for several generations was the Union Stock Yards of Chicago, which from 1865 until 1971 penned and slaughtered millions of cattle and hogs into standardized cuts of beef and pork.
 This prompted poet Carl Sandburg to describe Chicago as the "Hog Butcher for the World".

 The Chicago area, meanwhile, began to produce significant quantities of telecommunications gear, electronics, steel, crude oil derivatives, automobiles, and industrial capital goods.

 By the early 2000s, Illinois' economy had moved toward a dependence on high-value-added services, such as financial trading, higher education, logistics, and health care.
 In some cases, these services clustered around institutions that hearkened back to Illinois's earlier economies.
 For example, the Chicago Mercantile Exchange, a trading exchange for global derivatives, had begun its life as an agricultural futures market.

 In 2007, the area ranked first among U.S. metro areas in the number of new and expanded corporate facilities.
 It ranked third in 2008, behind the Houston–Sugar Land–Baytown and Dallas–Fort Worth metropolitan areas, and ranked second behind the New York metropolitan area in 2009.

 The Wall Street Journal summarized the Chicago area's economy in November 2006 with the comment that "Chicago has survived by repeatedly reinventing itself."